marcusoftnet/tankwars-website/pages/starterkit.md

+---
+layout: default
+title: StarterKit
+excerpt: A description on how to use the starter kit
+---

 # Tankwars starter kit

 This is a way to get started faster with building your first tank for the [Boston Mob Programming Conference Tank War](http://www.marcusoft.net/tankwars)